ChristopherDaigle/Academic_Research/value_added_school_selection/README.md

 `PLAYER_nfl.xlsx`
-- Every NFL player on a roster since 2002 (**ERROR: TIME FRAME IS EARLIER**)
+- Every NFL player on a roster since 2002 (**ERROR: TIME FRAME IS EARLIER**) (** the variable "start" is the year the player started in the NFL.
+However, the data itself is taken from the seasons spanning 2002 - 2019.
+Anyone with a start year on or before 2004 can be dropped because there wont be anything from the recruit data to merge with.
+2005 will likely see some mergable observations trickle in and start picking up in 2006.  **)
 - Merge **all columns** onto “recruit247” (**VALIDATE: MERGED ALL?**)
 - recruit data starts in 2002 so no one will show up in the PLAYER_NFL until at least 2004 (**ERROR: TIME FRAME STARTS 2000**)
 - The variable start is the year they started in the NFL so you should be able to filter out anything before 2004 (**VALIDATE: REMOVED ALL BEFORE 2000**)